Wildfire Smoke - Air Quality Information

 you have health concerns, are elderly, pregnant, or have a child in your care, talk with your doctor

 now about what to do if the air becomes smoky.

 you are in a wildfire prone area, consider buying an air purifier to use in the event of smoky air.
 Some air

 cleaners can help reduce indoor pollutants if they are the right type and size for your home.
 Air cleaners with

-ozone generators are NOT appropriate for home use.
-The Air Resources Board recommends avoiding them.
-Ozone
+ozone generators are NOT appropriate for home use, and the Air Resources Board recommends avoiding them as ozone

 is a gas that can cause health problems including lung irritation and breathing difficulty.

 Other Informative Links:

 Living with Wildfire (NW CA Publication)

 How to reduce your Smoke Exposure (EPA)